Myrtle Beach, South Carolina

 In short, YFC ministries help kids connect with caring adult mentors who introduce them to Jesus and the good news that He loves them and invites them to an abundant life.

-Currently residing in Myrtle Beach, South Carolina, I serve as the Website and Social Media Manager for YFC International – as part of the Youth for Christ Catalyst Team.
+Currently residing in Myrtle Beach, South Carolina, I serve as the Digital Content Administrator for YFC International – as part of the Youth for Christ Catalyst Team.
 The Youth for Christ Catalyst Team is a worldwide team whose vision, strategy and resources serve to inspire, strengthen and advance local Youth for Christ ministry to be more effective in engaging, equipping and empowering young people for Christ.

 I am primarily responsible for maintaining the YFCI website at www.yfci.org, as well as posting regular updates on YFC’s social networks including news, ministry opportunities, resources, prayer requests, and ministry reports.
 It is incredibly rewarding, as well as a tremendous responsibility, to serve in a role that connects current and prospective donors and new staff and volunteers to the mission of Youth for Christ.
 I also collaborate with others on the Catalyst team to develop a secure, online intranet for staff and volunteers in the worldwide movement of Youth for Christ – to connect for collaboration, training, resource sharing, and more.

-Contact Scott now if you would like to make a new pledge of financial support.
+Contact Scott now or use the donate button below Scott’s image on the sidebar of this page if you would like to make a new pledge of financial support.